ContractAutomataProject/CARE_Example/README.md

 The classes <tt>ClientChoiceROC.java</tt> and <tt>ServiceChoiceROC</tt> are extending the class <tt>MajoritarianChoiceRunnableOrchestration.java</tt> of <tt>CARE</tt>.
 In particular, these classes are overriding the method <tt>select</tt> used for selecting one of the possible choice options.
-Indeed, the base implementation performs a probabilistic selection using a uniform distribution and needs to be overridden by each service to implement the specific choices to made.
+Indeed, the base implementation performs a probabilistic selection using a uniform distribution and needs to be overridden by each service to implement the specific choices to be made.
 In this example there are two choices: in state <tt>Init</tt> the orchestration can terminate or an action <tt>create</tt> can be executed.
 In state <tt>Computing</tt> two possible actions can be performed.
 The class <tt>ServiceChoiceROC</tt> overrides the method <tt>select</tt> to always reply with an empty answer.